Azure/Azure-Sentinel/Playbooks/ForcepointNGFW/Playbooks/BlockIPAddress-ForcepointNGFW/readme.md

 ##Compose image to add in the incident
 This action will compose the Forcepoint image to add to the incident comments.

-##Check if security policy exists in SMC
-*  If a security policy exists in the SMC firewall then check for the presence of IP addresses.
-*  If the security policy does not exist then terminate with the error that policy rule not found.

 ##For each malicious IP received from the incident
--	If a security policy rule with respect to IP addresses are found:<br>
- ***i)*** List of all IP addresses that are already blocked in firewall<br>

--	If a security policy rule with respect to IP addresses are not found:<br >
- ***i)*** Then list of all such IP addresses are made and collectively blocked by firewall.<br>
+###Check if IP address is present in IP List Name
+* If IP address is present in IP List Name then check if IP List is part of security policy rule.
+* If IP address is not present in IP List Name then add the IP address to IP List Name.
+Incident comment created with IP address blocked by Playbook.

+###Check if IP List is part of security policy in SMC
+*  If a security policy exists in the SMC firewall for IP List Name then IP address is already blocked.
+Incident comment created with IP address already blocked.
+*  If the security policy does not exist for IP List name then security policy is created for IP List Name.

-- A combined incident comment is created for both the cases as shown below and incident is closed.<br>
+- Incident comment from both the cases are combined.
 - The incident comments are shown below for reference.